LorennMarque/Virtual-assistant/README.md

 # Virtual-assistant with Python
-I am learning python and this is the first project I have done, it can be further developed by adding more and more functions, but it is a good base to start with
+I'm learning python and this is the first project I have done, it can be further developed by adding more and more functions, but it is a good base to start with

 At first i had some problems with PyAudio, if you have the same problem try downloading a different version on this website